 In Elizabeth Jennings’ poem, ‘Harvest and Consecration’, the poetess deals with the end of the season of harvest and its development into winter.
 Autumn is an abundant season of food and of ritual, of light and closeness, and the poetess makes sure to emphasis this aspect through her turn of phrase, and her description of the season – this is indicative of the way that Elizabeth Jennings writes, as she has many similar poems; she takes a great deal of pleasure in attributing meaning to ordinary landscapes, ordinary objects, and therefore turns them into extraordinary creations.

-In ‘Harvest and Consecration’, the poetess talks about the end of the harvest season, and its closeness to religion, conflating the two together; for Jennings, there is very little that is as spiritual as a closeness of spirit to the landscape, which is a very Romantic approach to poetry, although Jennings herself was considered to be a part of the ‘Movement’ school of poetry, a fact which she personally disliked, being religious and also writing with meaning, rather than with satire.
+For Jennings, there is very little that is as spiritual as a closeness of spirit to the landscape, which is a very Romantic approach to poetry.
+Saying this, Jennings herself was considered to be a part of the ‘Movement’ school of poetry, a fact which she personally disliked, being religious and also writing with meaning, rather than with satire.

 Harvest and Consecration Analysis

 After the heaped piles and the corn sheaves waiting

 After all fruits have burst their skins, the sating